“Nosy Iranja is the most beautiful beach I’ve ever seen,” Kary proclaimed.

 You may also be interested in:

-Disclosure: The author was honored to be the guest of Costa Cruises during her time in Nosy Iranja, but as always, the opinions, reviews, and experiences are her own.
+Disclosure: The author was honored to be the guest of Costa Cruises for her excursion to Nosy Iranja, but as always, the opinions, reviews, and experiences are her own.

 This article may contain affiliate/compensated links.
 For full information, please see our disclaimer.